 It was a new day and was lucky enough to have a second day of tracking a Mountain Gorilla family.
 After the trek, excitement and amazement from the previous days meeting with a wild Gorilla family, I was so very much looking forward to meeting another group today.
 Having that previous day’s experience allows me now to relax more and look on and see deeper into these truly wonderful wild animals.

 I must thank firstly The Insurance Emporium for helping me make this special trip!
-Also, if you want to win this trip for yourself you can go enter and win via their website.
-Go for it!
 A trip of a lifetime I assure you!

 Before we could back into the rainforest and tracking the Gorillas it was time for the briefings from the excellent local guides here at Bwindi Impenetrable Rainforest.
 Gad (below) gives a top brief that puts everyone at ease and also answers any questions with great expertise and authority.